abu14/web-scraping-with-ollama3.5/README.md

 🌟I built a web scraping tool powered by ***Selenium , BeautifulSoup , and Ollama 3.5*** .
 The tool extracts structured data from websites and uses an AI language model to parse and extract specific information based on user input.

-> Please Note: This project is designed for educational purposes only.
-Web scraping might be against the terms of service agreement for some websites.
+> Please Note: Web scraping might be against the terms of service agreement for some websites.
 Thus, ensure compliance with website terms of service when scraping.

 ### ✨ **Features**
   * Extracts raw HTML content from any website using ***Selenium***.